Should SVG-Edit be used in 2025?

 • Lightweight, works directly in the browser.

-• Great for quick edits and creations.
+• Excellent for quick modifications and creations.

-• Limited advanced features for professionals.
+• Advanced features limited for pros.

-• No built-in collaborative features.
+• No integrated collaborative features.

 • Less modern and intuitive user interface for large-scale projects.